dumindagamage/dataAnalyticsProject01/README.md

 ### Content
 - Some sections of README were refined using ChatGPT.

-### Media ---
-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements
 * Thank you to everyone who supported me in neumerous ways throughout this project.